collocations.org

 external

-The person who cannot say ‘no’ to others'' requests is likely to be overwhelmed by external demands.
+The person who cannot say no to others' requests is likely to be overwhelmed by external demands.

 economic, emotional, financial, physical, practical, sexual, social, technical

-VERB + DEMAND
+VERB + DEMANDS

 impose, make, place